 In 2009, the Ngiyampaa Wangaaypuwan Traditional Owners, through their representative organisation the Winangakirri Aboriginal Corporation, had Mawonga purchased on their behalf with funds from both the Commonwealth Government National Reserve System program and the Indigenous Land Corporation.

-The Ngiyampaa Wangaaypuwan Traditional Owners have subsequently worked on ecological monitoring and cultural heritage surveys, upgrading the infrastructure, harvesting goats to reduce their impact and training programs to support community members' in managing country.
+The Ngiyampaa Wangaaypuwan Traditional Owners have worked on ecological monitoring and cultural heritage surveys, upgrading the infrastructure, harvesting goats to reduce their impact and training programs to support community members in managing country.

-Mawonga is now a self-sufficient base at which the community can hold cultural camps and meetings, and deliver training workshops.
+Mawonga is now a self-sufficient base at which the community can hold cultural camps, meetings and training workshops.